tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/控制台指南/媒资管理/视频管理/上传视频_intl_en.md

 ![](https://main.qcloudimg.com/raw/098125ef7743bdb344087248eeea2f1b.png)
 3. Select **Local Upload** to upload a local file to the console.
 Click **Select Video** to select a local video file or drag and drop the file into the upload list zone.
  > ?Batch upload is supported.
 You can upload up to 5 videos at a time, and all the selected videos will be displayed in the upload list.
-4. In the upload list, you can check the filename and size of a selected video, change its name and category, or delete it.
+4. In the upload list, you can check the filename and size of a selected video, modify its name and category, or delete it.
 5. You can choose whether to process the uploaded video.
    - If no processing is needed, select **No Processing After Upload**.
    - If processing is needed, select **Automatic Processing After Upload** and configure video processing parameters according to the table below.